class NativeWindow

 changed.
 To create a window that has an owner, set the owning

-NativeWindow object as the owner
+NativeWindow object as the owner property of the

 NativeWindowInitOptions object used to create the owned window.